 Alcoholism in whatever form it presents is a life-threatening condition.
 Many will argue that they are not alcoholic as they do not conform to the stereotypical image of what an alcoholic is.
-PCP has successfully treated thousands of alcoholics over the years at our alcohol rehab clinics in the UK.
+Rehab Today by PCP has successfully treated thousands of alcoholics over the years at our alcohol rehab clinics in the UK.
 We find that our patients have varying styles of drinking and have very individual alcohol treatment needs.

 All stages and types of alcoholism are treatable and recovery from alcoholism is possible.
 It is never too soon or too late to ask for alcohol help.

 Alcoholism is a disease of the brain that is characterised by progression and relapse.
 Whatever your problem with drinking there is help and treatment available.

 Many alcoholics, however, will not seek alcohol help or alcohol treatment until the end stages of alcoholism.
 This is the nature of the illness of alcoholism sadly and is what causes so many alcoholics to die.